tychonievich/cs3330-s2022/markdown/vmem.md

 swap is arguably[^arguably] less important than it once was, but it is still a part of every major end-user OS.

-[^arguably]: Arguably as in, I have heard friendly arguments on this topic
+[^arguably]: "Arguably" as in "I have heard friendly arguments on this topic
-    between people who know more about it than I.
+    between people who know more about it than I."

 ## Shared Memory